marcoshsq/PY4E/01_Python_Crash_Course/01_Fundamentals/Lesson_06_What_if.md

 ## Atention:

-For now we are programming in a sequential way, that is, imagine that each line of your program is like a list:
+We are programming in a sequential way, that is, imagine that each line of your program is like a list:

 1. start here
 2. then do this
 3. then this